New Customer? Get Gold or Silver at Spot!

-The Commission selected 32-year-old Abraham Wolfe Davidson, a sculptor at Clemson College.
-His first efforts were designed and plaster models were made and sent to the Commission of Fine Arts (CFA) and the US Treasury.
+The Commission selected Abraham Wolfe Davidson, a student at Clemson College in South Carolina.
+He created plaster models that were sent to the Commission of Fine Arts (CFA) and the U.S. Treasury.
 They were soundly rejected by both.
-The CFA commented that Davidson’s models were “unsatisfactory” and that they “lacked artistic merit.”
-But the Columbia Sesqui-Centennial Commission was unmoved.
+The CFA commented that Davidson’s models were “unsatisfactory”, but the Columbia Sesqui-Centennial Commission was unmoved.
 They wanted Davidson to design their coin.
 Two months later, and after several revisions, the models were approved.

-Davidson’s obverse design had an allegorical representation of Lady Justice, bearing a sword in one hand and a set of legal scales in the other as the central vignette.
-Behind her and to the viewer’s left and right respectively, were the Old State House, which served as the State Capitol in 1786, and the new State Capitol, which was serving as the new Capitol in 1936.
-The word “LIBERTY” is off of her right shoulder and around the periphery was “SESQUI-CENTENNIAL CELEBRATION OF THE CAPITAL – COLUMBIA – SOUTH CAROLINA.”
+Davidson’s obverse design featured an allegorical representation of Justice, bearing a sword in one hand and a pair of legal scales in the other, as the central vignette.
+Behind her, to the viewer’s left and right, were the Old State House, which served as the State Capitol in 1786, and the new State Capitol, which was the Capitol in 1936.
+The word “LIBERTY” is on her right shoulder, and around the periphery was “SESQUI-CENTENNIAL CELEBRATION OF THE CAPITAL – COLUMBIA – SOUTH CAROLINA”.

-(A magnificent example of Davidson’s 1936 Columbia, South Carolina Commemorative Half Dollar – Obverse [left] – Reverse [right].)
+(1936 Columbia, South Carolina Sesquicentennial Half Dollar – Obverse [left] – Reverse [right].)

 The coins were not immediately sold.
 To be fair to collectors of the day, the Commission opened sales via the mail.
-Orders for single coins were accepted and filled first so that the coins could have the widest distribution possible.
-Orders for a single P-D-S set were filled next, with orders for multiple sets filled last.
-But the entire issue was oversubscribed by 15,000 coins.
+Orders for single coins were accepted and filled first to ensure the widest possible distribution.
+Orders for a single P-D-S set were filled next, followed by orders for multiple sets.
+However, the entire issue was oversubscribed by 15,000 coins.
 But now, in 1937, no additional coins could be struck.
-The orders for single coins or 3-coin PDS sets were shipped in 3-coin imprinted cardboard holders.
+Orders for single coins or 3-coin PDS sets were shipped in imprinted cardboard holders.

-Interestingly, a PDS set was sent to President Roosevelt in 1937 and six PDS sets were placed in a time capsule to be opened in 1986 (which it was) and those sets each brought several thousand dollars due to their historical significance and numismatic importance.
+As a ceremonial courtesy, a PDS set was sent to President Roosevelt in 1937, and six PDS sets were placed in a time capsule to be opened in 1986 (which it was).
+Add this coin and other U.S. classic silver commemorative coins to your collection today.

 (A Wooden Nickel issued and used during the Sesqui-Centennial Celebrations in Columbia, SC.)